caspii/casparwre.de/_posts/2017-08-30-how_to_quit_facebook.md

 Facebook is awful.

 1. It chews up a vast amount of your time.
 1. It's watching you on every website you visit, all the time.
 It's basically a massive surveillance operation.
-How does it work?
+How does this work?
 In short, using those innocent looking 👍 buttons that are plastered all over the web.
-Facebook does it to make money and it's working marvellously.
+Facebook makes gazillions of dollars by selling what it knows about you.
+Read more [here](https://www.lrb.co.uk/v39/n16/john-lanchester/you-are-the-product).
-1. It's bad for you.
+1. It's bad for your mental health.
 Yes really.
 [You can Google it right now](https://www.google.de/search?q=is+facebook+bad+for+you).

 So you want to quit Facebook?
 It's simple.
 All you need to do is make Facebook boring.
 Here's how: